razvanvlad/CDA-WEBSITE-PROJECT/pages-overview-refactor-scan.md

   - Status: Server
   - Tail: Not used

-Refactor Proposals
+Refactor Proposals (updated status)
 1) Consistent global tail via GlobalTailSections
+- DONE: Home (/), About (/about) now append GlobalTailSections with per-page toggles (same toggle checks as the test page).
-- Add GlobalTailSections to the end of key content pages where it makes sense: Services (archive), Service (single), Team (archive), Team Member (single), Policies (archive + single), and News pages.
+- TODO: Consider adding to Services (archive), Team (archive/single), Policies (archive/single), and News where appropriate.
-- Benefit: uniform display of Case Studies, Stats & Numbers, and Approach, controlled via enableStats prop as needed.
+- Benefit: uniform display of Case Studies, Stats & Numbers, and Approach, controlled by toggles.

 2) Server page convergence
-- Ensure all major pages use server-side data fetching via helpers in src/lib/graphql-queries.js.
+- DONE: Service single converted back to server fetch with revalidate; header zero-delay via server wrapper + client UI.
 - Keep interactivity in small "use client" subcomponents (e.g., accordions, sliders) that accept precomputed props from the server.

 3) GraphQL resilience